vinaya-valsan/CEE_visualization/README.md

 DRIVERS: ---------------------------------------------------------------------------------------------

-There are two drivers: driver_series, which executes everything sequentially in a single thread, and driver_multi, which runs several parallel jobs at once, up to a maximum specified by maxproc.
-Each driver imports the default configuration file and then the job-specific config file specified by the user.
+The driver imports the default configuration file and then the job-specific config file specified by the user.
 THE JOB-SPECIFIC CONFIG FILE MUST BE SPECIFIED IN THE DRIVER.
+Config files (other than the default) should be stored in a subdirectory called 'config', which must contain an empty file named '__init__.py'.

 FUNCTION FILES: --------------------------------------------------------------------------------------